-You might need transcripts from home countries to apply for study visas in countries like the US (like F1, M2 visa), Australia, Canada, New Zealand, or the UK.
+You might need transcripts from your home countries to apply for study visas in countries like the US (like F1, and M2 visas), Australia, Canada, New Zealand, or the UK.

 You can use their services for a fee.
 I still recommend asking one of your relatives or a friend to visit the campus and file an application.

-I strongly suggest to not use public photocopy or xerox machines for your immigration documents or visa approval copies.
+I strongly suggest not using public photocopy or xerox machines for your immigration documents or visa approval copies.

-Example: Documents like passport biometric page, US visa approval copy like i-797 contain important identification information and can be easy to misuse.
+Example: Documents like passport biometric pages, and US visa approval copies like i-797 contain important identification information and can be easy to misuse.